 The study demonstrates the long-term benefits of continuing to make LAF available and suggests that if LAF was removed from communities, there would be a significant risk of petrol sniffing returning.
-The availability and use of youth, sport and recreational services in communities was also shown to be an important influence on reducing the demand for petrol and other volatile substances as well as other drugs among young people (University of Queensland 2019).
+The availability and use of youth engagement activities, such as sport and recreation in communities was also shown to be an important influence on reducing the demand for petrol and other volatile substances as well as other drugs among young people (University of Queensland 2019).

 Methamphetamine use in Australia has been increasing, and there has been a shift towards using the more dangerous form, crystalline methamphetamine (ice).
-A Review of methamphetamine use among Aboriginal and Torres Strait Islander people, found that the use of, and harms associated with methamphetamine are more prevalent among Indigenous Australians than non-Indigenous Australians, with historical factors such as colonisation and disempowerment; and social factors, such as housing, education and employment, being major influences.
-Major harms associated with methamphetamine use include an increased risk of stroke (and other cardiovascular problems), dependence, psychosis, aggression, violence, overdose and death (Snijder & Kershaw).
+A Review of methamphetamine use among Indigenous Australians, found that the use of, and harms associated with methamphetamine are more prevalent among Indigenous Australians than non-Indigenous Australians, with historical factors such as colonisation and disempowerment; and social factors, such as housing, education and employment, being major influences.
+Major harms associated with methamphetamine use include an increased risk of stroke (and other cardiovascular problems), dependence, psychosis, aggression, violence, overdose and death (Snijder & Kershaw 2019).

 Indigenous Australians’ greater exposure to life stressors, traumatic events and associated drug and alcohol use are all factors associated with social and emotional wellbeing (Dudgeon et al. 2017).
 Self-harm, homelessness and incarceration can both precede and be a result of drug and alcohol use (Nathan et al. 2020).
 Several studies have linked marijuana use to increased risk for psychiatric disorders including psychosis, depression and anxiety, with the link being more prominent in those with a pre-existing genetic or other vulnerability (NIDA 2020; Radhakrishnan et al. 2014).
 Harmful levels of alcohol and drug use by Indigenous Australians have also been noted in the majority of Indigenous suicide clusters (Dudgeon et al. 2017).

-Geia and others (2018) conducted a systematic review of literature evaluating the impact of substance use programs on Australian Indigenous youth.
+Geia et al. (2018) conducted a systematic review of literature evaluating the impact of substance use programs on Australian Indigenous youth.
 The study focuses on demand control programs and the authors note the better outcomes from interventions that are culturally safe, closely involved with local communities and delivered by Indigenous community-controlled organisations with support to develop the capacity and own the intervention (Geia et al. 2018).

 Project Ice Mildura is a community-based campaign established in 2013 with an aim to raise awareness in the community about the harmful effects of ice (crystalline methamphetamine).
 An evaluation of the program showed that it was successful in raising awareness and understanding within the community about ice, and in taking action regarding issues relating to the drug.
 As a result of its success, the program was extended.
 Recommendations from the evaluation included initiating discussions with relevant government bodies on the lack of appropriate withdrawal and rehabilitation services specific to ice users.
 Suggestions were also put forward for other communities wanting to replicate similar projects.
 These include developing and implementing evaluative tools alongside the planning and creation of community approaches for raising awareness and understanding (Harley et al. 2014).

-In 2017, the Department of the Prime Minister and Cabinet commissioned the National Drug and Alcohol Research Centre (NDARC) to undertake a community based participatory research project of Indigenous Alcohol and Other Drugs residential rehabilitation (IAODRR) services in New South Wales.
-The purpose of the research project was to standardise data collection processes and models of care to inform the evidence base for AOD residential rehabilitation services in New South Wales alcohol and other drugs (AOD) residential rehabilitation (IAODRR) services in New South Wales (NSW).
-The purpose of the research project was to standardise data collection processes and models of care to inform the evidence base for AOD residential rehabilitation services in NSW.
+In 2017, the Department of the Prime Minister and Cabinet commissioned the National Drug and Alcohol Research Centre (NDARC) to undertake a community based participatory research project of Indigenous Alcohol and Other Drugs Residential Rehabilitation (IAODRR) services in New South Wales.
+The purpose of the research project was to standardise data collection processes and models of care to inform the evidence base for Indigenous AOD residential rehabilitation services in New South Wales.

 The project identified the need to standardise data collection by embedding evaluation capacity into IAODRR services.
 Key outcomes of the project were: